lightspeedwp/lsx-business-directory/README.md

 * Once you see the LSX Business Directory plugin, select "Install".
 * Activate the plugin.
 * That's it!
-TODO: do we need to add descriptions on how to install FacetWP and LSX Search here as well?

 ## Documentation